 The proposed Resolution declares that existing rates are unreasonable, which is necessary to adopt new tariffs, and approves a negotiated settlement between ACSC cities and Atmos Energy Corporation to adopt tariffs that reflect rate adjustments consistent with the settlement.
-The effective date for new rates is October 1, 2023.
-The attachments include the tariff summary, average bill comparisons, and benchmarks for pensions and retiree medical benefits.
+The effective date for new rates is October 1, 2024.
+The attachments include the Resolution, tariff summary and average bill comparisons.